testit-tms/api-client-js/docs/ProjectsApi.md

 <a name="searchAttributesInProject"></a>
 # **searchAttributesInProject**
-> List searchAttributesInProject(id, Skip, Take, OrderBy, SearchField, SearchValue, ProjectAttributesFilterModel)
+> List searchAttributesInProject(id, Skip, Take, OrderBy, SearchField, SearchValue, SearchAttributesInProject\_request)

 Search for attributes used in the project